About 7 Gen Blocks

 List of items to find in search game, with kitchen scene background

-7 Gen Blocks EDU is our no-code platform that allows almost anyone to make an educational game.
+7 Gen Blocks is our no-code platform that allows almost anyone to make an educational game.
 To create a game, teachers type in text, select from images and click their way through to a completed game that can be played in a web browser.
 The number one message, loud and clear, in meeting with educators is that teachers don’t have enough TIME.
 As lot of the time in making a game is finding or creating images, editing images to the right dimensions, creating problems and writing dialogue, we’ve done much of that work for you.
-Because our beta users have found worked examples to be helpful in learning, we included
+Because our beta users have found worked examples to be helpful in learning, we have sample games, sample scripts and “asset packs” of images you can download for a quick start.

 Supplemental materials

-• lessons – Teachers have told us they like the idea of game-based assessment and instruction but they don’t have the time to write new lessons or units to include these games.
+• Lessons using games – Teachers have told us they like the idea of game-based assessment and instruction but they don’t have the time to write new lessons or units to include these games.
 We have developed the Growing Math site, with a searchable database of complete units, lessons, virtual manipulatives and games made using blocks.

 Blocks Example Games